 Over the years, SIGNAL has advised 60% of the Danish municipalities, in relations to fusions, reorganisations and new townhalls, in relation to business development strategies, teaching and learning, and new ways of working.

 In the educational sector, SIGNAL has done projects for public schools, high schools, vocational schools and academies and universities – projects concerning the main campus strategies and optimisation of existing learning spaces, with focus on both better learning quality as well as better use of square meters.

 Gitte has been the driving force behind the model programs SIGNAL has developed for the Danish state through the years; model program for public schools, model program for the hospice of the future, model program the future crisis centers for women and children, model program for autistic elders, model program for the libraries of the future etc.

 Lectures, teaching & media

-Through the years, Gitte has been a frequent lecturer, writer and teacher.
-Lectures counts numerous large, global organizations, the Danish state and several municipalities, as well as stakeholder organizations within the building and property industry – DFM (Danish Facilities Management network), Estate Media conferences, Coworking Europe, IFMA, conferences for working environments etc. Furthermore Gitte has taught lectures at CBS Summerschool, KADK (The Royal Danish Academy of Fine Arts – School of Architecture), Aarhus School of Architecture etc.
+Throughout the years, Gitte has been a frequent lecturer, writer and teacher.
+Lectures include numerous large, global organisations, the Danish state and several municipalities, as well as stakeholder organisations within the building and property industry – DFM (Danish Facilities Management network), Estate Media conferences, Coworking Europe, IFMA, conferences for working environments etc. Furthermore Gitte has taught lectures at CBS Summerschool, KADK (The Royal Danish Academy of Fine Arts – School of Architecture), Aarhus School of Architecture etc.

-The subjects have typically been about; Strategic space management, knowledge sharing and the physical space, process and space design, experiencing architecture in development & picturing visions, the vision of a future professional life, focusing on the good labor in Denmark, How to use space to reach goals within organizations – see our webpage for all our publications here.
+The subjects have typically been about; Strategic space management, knowledge sharing and the physical space, process and space design, experiencing architecture in development & picturing visions, the vision of a future professional life, focusing on the good labour in Denmark, How to use space to reach goals within organisations.
+See our webpage for all our publications here.